IDEAS: Graduate Courses

 This course considers the importance of understanding the interconnection of race, culture, and experiences of students on increasing academic engagement and achievement.
 Research on the influence of race, ethnicity, and racism on academic achievement and developing culturally proficient skills will be examined through activities and readings.
 Furthermore, strategies that have been identified as successful will be studied and adapted to fit the needs of students in our schools in an effort to ensure that students are provided with excellence and equity in their educational experience.

-The course will meet for 15 hours and offers 1 graduate credit from Framingham State University as well as PDPs.
+The course will meet for 15 hours and offers 1 graduate credit from Bridgewater State University as well as PDPs.

 Transforming Curriculum through a Social Justice Lens

-The course will meet for 15 hours and offers 1 graduate credit from Framingham State University as well as PDPs (Certificates of Completion).
+The course will meet for 15 hours and offers 1 graduate credit from Bridgewater State University as well as PDPs (Certificates of Completion).

 Understanding the “Culture” in Culturally Responsive Teaching

-The course will meet for 15 hours and offers 1 graduate credit from Framingham State University as well as PDPs (Certificates of Completion).
+The course will meet for 15 hours and offers 1 graduate credit from Bridgewater State University as well as PDPs (Certificates of Completion).

 Understanding Self-Efficacy: Helping Student Do Their Best Work